Performing Arts students will be presenting their rendition of Little Shop of Horrors

 The production will be performed by year 1 and 2, Level 3, Performing Arts students, ahead of their summer showcase at Theatre Severn in June.

-Michael Jenkins, Performing Arts Lecturer at Shrewsbury College, said: “The show is packed full of comedy and romance which is guided by a superb score and stylish writing.
+Michael Jenkins, Performing Arts Teacher at Shrewsbury College, said: “The show is packed full of comedy and romance which is guided by a superb score and stylish writing.

 “I’m extremely excited to see the students perform the show; they are rehearsing hard and producing some fantastic material.
 All they need now is a live audience.”